FAQ

 Please note: Job postings are not vetted.
 When applying to positions, ensure you are receiving a fair rate for your work, the appropriate support and credit as an Intimacy Coordinator or Director, and that you are honoring your own boundaries.
 Also consider your own lived experiences, identities, and areas of expertise when deciding if you are the right Intimacy Professional for the job.

-What is an average day in the life of an Intimacy Professional like?
+What is an average day in the life of an intimacy professional like?

 There is no real “average” because each project is unique.
 However, some common themes can be identified: